George Gascón

-George Gascón (born March 12, 1954) is an American attorney and former police officer who is the district attorney of Los Angeles County.
-A member of the Democratic Party and a former Republican, Gascón served as the district attorney of San Francisco from 2011 to 2019.
+George Gascón (born March 12, 1954) is an American attorney and former police officer who served as the District Attorney of Los Angeles County from December 7, 2020 to December 3, 2024.
+A member of the Democratic Party and a former member of the Republican Party, Gascón served as the district attorney of San Francisco from 2011 to 2019.
 Prior to his work as a prosecutor, he was an assistant chief of police for the LAPD, and Chief of Police in Mesa, Arizona and San Francisco.

 Gascón was born in Havana, Cuba.
-In 1967 his family emigrated to the United States and settled in Bell, California.
+In 1967, his family emigrated to the United States and settled in Bell, California.
 He joined the United States Army at the age of eighteen and became a sergeant.
 After earning a Bachelor of Arts in history from California State–Long Beach, Gascón joined the Los Angeles Police Department as a patrol officer.

 During his tenure with the Los Angeles Police Department, he attained the rank of assistant chief of police under Chief William Bratton.
 In 2006, Gascón was appointed chief of police for the Mesa Police Department.
-He had frequent clashes with Maricopa County Sheriff Joe Arpaio over immigration sweeps targeting Latinos.
+He had frequent clashes with Maricopa County Sheriff Joe Arpaio over illegal immigration sweeps allegedly targeting Latinos.
 In 2009, then-Mayor Gavin Newsom appointed Gascón as the chief of police for the San Francisco Police Department.
-In 2011, after Kamala Harris was elected California Attorney General, Newsom appointed him to be the San Francisco district attorney.
+In 2011, after Kamala Harris was elected California Attorney General, Newsom appointed him to fill the position she was vacating as the San Francisco district attorney.
 He was subsequently elected in his own right in November 2011, and again in 2015.
 In 2020, Gascón unseated incumbent Los Angeles County District Attorney Jackie Lacey with a reformist agenda.
 Gascón's liberal and progressive policies received backlash during his time in San Francisco and Los Angeles, leading to several recall attempts in the latter role.
+In the 2024 Los Angeles County elections, he was defeated in his bid for reelection for Los Angeles County District Attorney by former federal prosecutor Nathan Hochman.